 As Programme Manager, Anne-Michelle's role is to co-ordinate the implementation of the LEADER Local Development Strategy.
 This involves supporting the Local Action Group (LAG), managing the LEADER team, and liaising with the Scottish Government and Stirling Council as the Accountable Body.
 With the help of the wider LEADER team, Anne-Michelle does her best to keep up to speed with what is happening with all the projects supported by LEADER and help ensure they go as smoothly as possible.
 This helps her to support the LAG in identifying new areas of activity and possible new areas to link up with under the co-operation strand of LEADER.
 In the last programme we funded 135 very different projects, so it can be quite a job to keep up to speed with everyone!

-As Claims Officer, Irene's role is to support the Expressions of Interest process.
+As Claims Officer, Caroline's role is to support the Expressions of Interest process.
 Once a project is approved by the Local Action Group (LAG), she checks and co-ordinates the processing of grant claim forms from approved applicants.
-Irene minutes the quarterly LAG Minutes and carries out other administrative jobs within the LEADER Team.
+Caroline minutes the quarterly LAG Minutes and carries out other administrative jobs within the LEADER Team.
 She is a point of contact in the absence of Anne-Michelle, our Programme Manager.

 As a Development Officer, Sarah’s role is to support applicants to apply to the LEADER fund, help them explore ideas, develop suitable projects and highlight specialist advice services.